uc-berkeley-w215/spring2022/schedule/week-02.md

 ### Synchronous discussion agenda

   - Discussion of IRB reading

-  - Individuals present cognitive biases and answers to first two questions
+  - Presentations of cognitive biases

+  - Discussion of readings

   - Discussion of mental models